ruwany/CarbonOSGI-Bundle-Verifier/modules/runtime-introspection/README.md

 User can set the offending class as a java VM argument (-D arg) and start the OSGI environment.
 The modified classes will print the reason of the class loading error due to bundle conflict.

-**Note** Please make sure you do this on offline pack an the tool modifies the CARBON_HOME.
+**Note** Please make sure you do this on offline pack, as this tool modifies the CARBON_HOME.
 The modifications are difficult to revert.

 Build
 =====